ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 ### Nintendo 3DS

+The DSi follows a similar procedure to this, but you may have to scroll for internet settings and afaik, you need to use Connections 4, 5 or 6 to do this.

 1. Turn on your 3DS and open System Settings
 2. Press Internet Settings
 3. Select Connection Settings